ConnectedLib/course-in-a-box/modules/mentoring/_posts/2001-03-01-who-can-be-a-mentor.md

 title: Who can be a mentor?
 ---

-An effective mentor must have a positive attitude towards youth, understand the value of the experience for youth, and be ready  to foster a meaningful relationship.
+An effective mentor must have a positive attitude towards youth, understand the value of the mentoring experience for youth, and be ready to foster a meaningful relationship with their mentee.
 Mentors and youth should develop a connection that is established by trust, friendship, and empathy.
 Effective mentors will:

 * Talk with youth instead of at them.
 Many mentors describe their approach to talking with youth as low-key or an equitable style of conversation.
 * Offer encouragement and role modeling.
 Through working together, youth and mentors can problem-solve and collaborate.
-Mentors share their skills, knowledge, expertise and are willing to learn alongside youth.
+Mentors share their skills, knowledge, and expertise, and they are willing to learn alongside youth.
 * Put in the time.
 Mentors and youth who spend time together on a consistent basis over long periods of time can create lasting bonds.

 You can find mentors within your library staff, the youth themselves, and members of your community.